-UNCP Campus Security Authorities (Clery Act) UNCP Mandated Reporters (UNCP Policy) UNCP Officials with Authority (Title IX) All Faculty with supervisory duties over employees or students &/or significant contact with students (Provost, Deans, Chairs, Directors, & All Faculty (including adjunct professors & lecturers) Chancellor Chancellor's Cabinet Deans Advisors to student groups) All staff with supervisory duties over employees or students Title IX Coordinator All staff with supervisory duties over employees or students All staff and students without supervisory duties but with significant All staff and students without supervisory duties but with significant contact with students (All employees within Department of Athletics, Division of Student Affairs, Financial Aid, Registrar, Admissions, Resident Advisors, and Orientation Leaders, etc.) contact with students (All employees within Department of Athletics, Division of Student Affairs, Financial Aid, Registrar, Admissions, Resident Advisors, and Orientation Leaders, etc.)
+UNCP Campus Security Authorities (Clery Act) UNCP Mandated Reporters (UNCP Policy) UNCP Officials with Authority (Title IX) All Faculty with supervisory duties over employees or All Faculty (including adjunct professors Chancellor students &/or significant contact with & lecturers) Chancellor's Cabinet students (Provost, Deans, Chairs, Directors, & Deans Advisors to student groups) All staff with supervisory duties over employees or students Title IX Coordinator All staff with supervisory duties over employees or students All staff and students without supervisory duties but with significant All staff and students without supervisory duties but with significant contact with students (All employees within Department of Athletics, Division of Student Affairs, Financial Aid, Registrar, Admissions, Resident Advisors, and Orientation Leaders, etc.) contact with students (All employees within Department of Athletics, Division of Student Affairs, Financial Aid, Registrar, Admissions, Resident Advisors, and Orientation Leaders, etc.)